Yelp/paasta/docs/source/installation/getting_started.rst

 PaaSTA uses `Docker <https://www.docker.com/>`_ to build and distribute code for each service.
-PaaSTA assumes that a single registry is available and that the associated components (Docker commands, unix users, etc) have the correct credentials to use it.
+PaaSTA assumes that a single registry is available and that the associated components (Docker commands, unix users, Kubernetes Nodes, etc) have the correct credentials to use it.

 The docker registry needs to be defined in a config file in ``/etc/paasta/``.